 The average cost to tile a bathroom floor is about $17 per square foot.
-Cheap tile installed starts at about $10 per square foot while premium tile costs as much as $22 per square foot installed.
+Cheap tile installed starts at about $11 per square foot while premium tile costs can easily exceed $30 per square foot installed.
 Prices include the tile, materials and labor.

 How much is the labor cost to tile a bathroom floor?
 It’s the bulk of the money you’ll spend unless you DIY, between $10.00 to $18.00 per square foot.
 The average labor cost to install bathroom floor tile is much higher than the labor cost to install laminate flooring or similar.
 Tiling a bathroom is slower work than installing tile in most areas of a home because there are more tile cuts to be made per square foot and obstacles to be removed or worked around.

 This bathroom tile cost overview considers the same cost factors a tile installer considers when pricing your job, potential extra costs and guidance on how to develop a fairly accurate guestimate of what your bathroom tile flooring installation costs will be.

 Further Reading: Average Floor Tile Installation Cost